John Adams (Virginia politician): Ancestry

-Two of Ebenezer and Tabitha's sons were named Richard, the first one dying in infancy, and the second being born in New Kent County on 17 May 1728.

-Just when this second Richard Adams (John Adams' father) moved to Richmond, Virginia is uncertain, but he had served in the House of Burgesses from New Kent from 1752 until 1765, and in that body from Henrico County from 1769 until the end of the colonial period.

-In 1774-75, Richard was a member of the Committee of Safety, and in 1775 was a member of the Virginia Convention.
+In 1774-75, this boy's father Richard was a member of the Committee of Safety, and in 1775 was a member of the Virginia Convention.
 From 1776 to 1778 Adams was a member of the Virginia House of Delegates, and from 1778 to 1782 was a member of the Virginia Senate.
 He was also a member of the committee charged with removing the seat of government from Williamsburg to Richmond in 1779.
 He was said to be an ardent patriot and one of the most public spirited and influential citizens of Richmond.

-By purchase and patent Richard Adams became the largest property owner in Richmond, and that by 1787 he was listed among the one hundred largest property holders in the state of Virginia.
+By purchase and patent Richard Adams Sr became the largest property owner in Richmond, and that by 1787 he was listed among the one hundred largest property holders in the state of Virginia.
 His holdings included 10,865 acres of land in six counties, 108 slaves, 36 horses, 134 cattle, and two lots in Richmond.
 Half of this land was in the newly created county of Henry on the North Carolina border.

 In addition to his land holdings, Richard had other business and commercial interests.
 His lumber business went up in flames caused by lightning in 1769.
 Only heroic measures by Adams and a friend prevented the fire from destroying the rest of the town.

 Richard and his brother Thomas, four years his junior, were partners in a mercantile endeavor.
 While Thomas upheld the English end of the business from 1762 to 1774, Richard carried on the American end, which involved buying tobacco, securing outgoing cargo, and marketing incoming goods.
 Mrs. Griffith mentions “voluminous” Adams papers in the Virginia Historical Society which consist principally of business correspondence between the brothers.

 Richard Adams offered property he owned on Richmond Hill to the state of Virginia for the erection of the State Capitol.
 The offer, a gift, was considered seriously but not accepted.